 Narayan is also lead singer of the band D A R U N A M with Radovan Jovicevic, founding member of Yugoslavia’s Grupa Zana.
 The band brings together the melodies and rhythms from three homelands: America, India, and Serbia.
 He recorded with D A R U N A M band mate Radovan Jovicevic the single Have Me for the 2007 film And Then Came Love starring Vanessa Williams.
 Narayan and Jovicevic released the EP All That’s Beautiful Must Die and the title track’s video featuring Janina Gavankar.
 Their album of Electronic Lounge/World Gypsy music with Canadian Clarinetist Milan Milosevic entitled The Last Angel on Earth was released live on CBC national radio in Canada in 2010.

 D A R U N A M is currently developing a musical with playwright Aditi Kapil.
-They were participants at the 2014 Berkeley Rep Ground Floor summer residency program as well as a workshop at the Playwrights’ Center in Minneapolis, MN.
+They were participants at the 2014 Berkeley Rep Ground Floor summer residency program, a workshop at the Playwrights’ Center in Minneapolis, MN, and a couple of development weeks at the New Dramatists in New York City.

-Manu Narayan was born in Pittsburgh, Pennsylvania and currently resides between New York City and Los Angeles.
+Manu Narayan was born in Pittsburgh, Pennsylvania and currently resides between New York City and Los Angeles with his wife the actress Laura Kai Chen and their two dogs Jolene and Stella Roja.